Youssef1313/Phonebook/README.md

 > Credits goes to [this answer](https://stackoverflow.com/a/56150498/5108631) on stackoverflow.

 **Another solution** is to run the *EnableColors.bat* file besides this *README.md* file.
 It will automatically run the previous command and enable the ANSI escape code in the registry.

+## User manual

+Before you start using the program, please, read the user manual (*User-manual.pdf*) file to get an idea on how to use this program.